hulyak/react-tutorial/docs/doc3.md

 - We can use multiple `useEffect`s in our application.
 - We cannot mark `useEffect` as `async function`.
+- React applies effect in the order they are created.
 - We can make API calls with React in four different ways:

 1. Call fetch/Axios in your component